-Annette van Zwoll reflects on her experience of the Atelier ‘Authenticity of expression in the local context – The Post-Soviet Body‘, organised by Tanec Praha and European Dancehouse Network (EDN) in the framework of the Czech Dance Platform on 6-9 May 2018.
+Annette van Zwoll attended the Atelier ‘Authenticity of expression in the local context – The Post-Soviet Body‘, organised by Tanec Praha and European Dancehouse Network (EDN) in the framework of the Czech Dance Platform on 6-9 May 2018.
 Here is her take away from these fascinating discussions.

 ‘1993: My country Czechoslovakia became Czech and Slovakia’